Introduction & Market Context

 4. Dotdigital (The UK Native)

-Best For: Mid-market to Enterprise UK brands, specifically retail, non-profit, and education.
+Best For: Mid-market to enterprise UK brands, specifically retail, non-profit, and education.

 Pricing: Custom pricing, generally mid-to-high tier.
 Positioned between ActiveCampaign and Salesforce.
-Value comes from the included support and Customer Success Manager (CSM) often included in contracts.
+Value comes from the included support and Customer Success Manager often included in contracts.

 5. Salesforce Marketing Cloud (The Enterprise Beast)

-UK Context: Ubiquitous in the FTSE 100.
+UK Context: Everywhere in the FTSE 100.

 Verdict: Unmatched power, but requires a dedicated team of specialists/consultants to run.
 Overkill for SMEs.